 Another benefit of having regular sex is that it can be great for overall health.
 Studies show that sex is great for blood pressure and bladder control.
 It also gears up the immune system, according to Yvonne K Fulbright, a sexual health expert, ‘Sexually active people take fewer sick days,”

+So, does sex help depression?
 Sex is good for depression yet maintaining your sex life while you are suffering from depression can seem like an enormous task.
-Keep in mind that the important thing is open and frank communication; talk to your partner about what is pleasurable and what is not and if you should change anything in the bedroom.
+Keep in mind that the important thing is open and frank communication; talk to your partner about what is pleasurable and what is not and if you should change anything in the bedroom related to sexual activity.

 Communication and being understood by your partner will go a long way to naturally resolving sexual issues and sexual desire.
 The closeness created by working on a common problem together will do wonders for your connection in the bedroom.
 And most of all, make sure you seek the help of a qualified doctor or health care professional.

 Rafael, my husband and I recorded a frank discussion about “Connection in the Bedroom” that you might want to listen to.
 For more information contact us at firstname.lastname@example.org